► Should arrive in 2020

 ► Based on a Mustang

-► Will it still be called Mach 1?
+► It'll be called the Mach E?

 Either way, using the Mustang name – one of Ford’s most iconic and traditionally V8-powered cars - is no accident.
 Instead of creating something quirky like we’ve seen with the Nissan Leaf - or something new like the Jaguar i-Pace - Ford is using one of its most popular, most distinctive silhouettes to try and gain both attention and goodwill for its new EV program.